ospalh/anki-addons/_posts/2013-05-07-Deck_name_in_title.md

 Taking a hint from some other applications, the <span class="qtbase orprofile">deck</span> name is shown *before* the application name.

+<blockquote class="nb">This is an Anki 2.0 plugin.
+I think i will update it to 2.1, but don’t know when i will get around to it.
+If you are impatient, you can of course do the update yourself.
+Please let me know which way you want your version published.</blockquote>

 ### Setup